myTerminal/myTerminal.github.io/diary/README.md

 # Diary

+## Phase 6: Turning Towards Wristwatches

+(A lot will come here soon)

 ## Phase 5: Stepping Up The Game

 - [The ThinkCentre M715q is Too Powerful (For Its Size) (Short)](_page_2025022800-video_short) - 02/28/2025